Quakingaspen-codehub/api_endpoint_manager/README.md

 This library contains classes to ease the process of Flask API end points definition

 <h2 id="Started">Getting Started</h2>
-In order to install, open the command prompt and type:
+In order to install, open the command prompt and type ✌️:

 ```
 pip install api_endpoint
 ```